wongatron/calendar/08-feedparser.md

 - Microformats (h-feed/h-entry) - in HTML
 - Feed.TXT - in plain text; metadata in (simplified) YAML or JSON; Markdown

 And some more.

-## What's the feedparser library / gem?
+## What's the feedparser library?

-One library / gem to rule them all!
+One library to rule them all!
 All your base are blong to feedparser.

 In the end all formats are just 0 and 1s or: